Christ Community Church exists ‘for the glory of God & the good of His people.’

 Our core beliefs and values were prayerfully and carefully written by the elders of this church, and are intended to describe the basic attitudes, choices, and assumptions of our congregation.

 We hold to the Statement of Faith of the Evangelical Free Church of America which defines in more detail what we believe, and our constitution explains how we live and function as Christ’s church.

 Our Church History

 Christ Community Church of Laguna Hills began as a home Bible study in 1968 with the help of Wally Norling, the EFCA’s District Superintendent.
-For almost 50 years we’ve stood strong in honoring God.
+For over 50 years we’ve stood strong in honoring God.

 Meet Our People

 Growing up in Cyprus, my mom was the greatest influence on my Christian walk.
 After graduating from Biola University last year, I moved back home with the hopes of finding a new home church.
-My boyfriend, Max Beattie, was in the process of applying to local church positions in Southern California and decided to apply for the Junior High Director…
+My husband, Max Beattie, was in the process of applying to local church positions in Southern California and decided to apply for the Junior High Director…

 Strange New World: How Thinkers and Activists Redefined Identity and Sparked the Sexual Revolution

 From Philosophy to Technology, Tracing the Origin of Identity Politics How did the world arrive at its current, disorienting state of identity politics, and how should the church respond?
 Historian Carl R. Trueman shows how influences ranging from traditional institutions to technology and pornography moved modern culture toward an era of “expressive individualism.”
 Investigating philosophies from the Romantics, Nietzsche, Marx,…